Ken Welch

 Kenneth T. Welch (born August 15, 1964) is an American politician serving as mayor of St. Petersburg, Florida.
 A member of the Democratic Party, Welch served on the county commission of Pinellas County, Florida.
-Welch is the city’s first African-American mayor.
+Welch is the city's first African-American mayor.

 Early life and education

 Welch was born August 15, 1964, in St. Petersburg, Florida.
 His father, David, is a former member of the St. Petersburg city council and founded an accounting company, where Ken worked.
+Welch, a third-generation St. Petersburg resident, grew up in the Gas Plant District, which was repurposed to build Tropicana Field.

-Welch is a third-generation St. Petersburg resident who attended Melrose and Bay Point Elementary, Bay Point Middle School, and Lakewood Senior High School.
+Welch attended Melrose and Bay Point Elementary, Bay Point Middle School, and Lakewood Senior High School.
 He later attended University of South Florida where he studied accounting and received his bachelor's degree.
 He received his Master of Business Administration from Florida A&M University.